persian-michael-scott/FastAPI-Ecommerce-API/README.md

    SET role = 'admin'
    WHERE id = 1;
    ```
-   enter it line by line.
+   enter it line by line.(change your id if it's different)

    **Congrats** now you have admin privilage.